Some current and some older projects

 A Guide to First-Passage Processes

-My book, "A Guide to First-Passage Processes" was published by Cambridge University Press in August 2001.
-The cover illustration is given below.
-It is meant to illustrate first-passage in a finite interval where death awaits at one boundary and a restaurant date awaits at the other.
-Click on the title to get more information, including book reviews, list of errata, and exercises.
-Click here to view the table of contents.
+This book was published by Cambridge University Press in 2001.
+The cover illustrates first-passage in a finite interval where death awaits at one boundary and a restaurant date awaits at the other.
+Table of contents and preface.
+Current list of errata.
+Short list of exercises.

 Coarsening in Ising ferromagnets